-6.2.16.
-Field 9.137: Finger minutiæ data
+6.2.15 Field 9.137: Finger minutiæ data

 This mandatory field has six information items separated by the <US> character.
 It consists of several subfields, each containing the details of single minutiae.
 The total number of minutiae subfields must agree with the count found in field 136.
-The first information item is the minutiae index number, which shall be initialised to "1" and incremented by "1" for each additional minutia in the fingerprint.
-The second and third information items are the "x" coordinate and "y" coordinates of the minutiae in pixel units.
+The first information item is the minutiae index number, which shall be initialized to "1" and incremented by "1" for each additional minutia in the fingerprint.
+The second and third information items are the 'x' coordinate and 'y' coordinates of the minutiae in pixel units.
 The fourth information item is the minutiae angle recorded in units of two degrees.
 This value shall be nonnegative between 0 and 179.
 The fifth information item is the minutiae type.
 A value of "0" is used to represent minutiae of type "OTHER", a value of "1" for a ridge ending and a value of "2" for a ridge bifurcation.
 The sixth information item represents the quality of each minutiae.
 This value shall range from 1 as a minimum to 100 as a maximum.
 A value of "0" indicates that no quality value is available.
 Each subfield shall be separated from the next with the use of the <RS> separator character.

-6.2.17.
-Field 9.138: Ridge count information
+6.2.16 Field 9.138: Ridge count information

 This field consists of a series of subfields each containing three information items.
 The first information item of the first subfield shall indicate the ridge count extraction method.
 A "0" indicates that no assumption shall be made about the method used to extract ridge counts, nor their order in the record.
 A "1" indicates that for each centre minutiae, ridge count data was extracted to the nearest neighbouring minutiae in four quadrants, and ridge counts for each centre minutia are listed together.
 A "2" indicates that for each centre minutiae, ridge count data was extracted to the nearest neighbouring minutiae in eight octants, and ridge counts for each centre minutia are listed together.
 The remaining two information items of the first subfield shall both contain "0".
 Information items shall be separated by the <US> separator character.
-Subsequent subfields will contain the centre minutiae index number as the first information item, the neighbouring minutiae index number as the second information item, and the number of ridges crossed as the third information item.
-Subfields shall be separated by the <RS> separator character.
+Subsequent subfields will contain the centre minutiae index number as the first information item, the neighbouring minutiae index number as the separated by the <RS> separator character.

-6.2.18.
-Field 9.139: Core information
+6.2.17 Field 9.139: Core information

 This field will consist of one subfield for each core present in the original image.
 Each subfield consists of three information items.
-The first two items contain the "x" and "y" coordinate positions in pixel units.
+The first two items contain the 'x' and 'y' coordinate positions in pixel units.
 The third information item contains the angle of the core recorded in units of 2 degrees.
 The value shall be a nonnegative value between 0 and 179.
-Multiple cores will be separated by the <RS> separator character.
+Multiple cores will be separated by the $\langle RS \rangle$ separator character.

-6.2.19.
-Field 9.140: Delta information
+6.2.18 Field 9.140: Delta information

 This field will consist of one subfield for each delta present in the original image.
 Each subfield consists of three information items.
-The first two items contain the "x" and "y" coordinate positions in pixel units.
+The first two items contain the 'x' and 'y' coordinate positions in pixel units.
 The third information item contains the angle of the delta recorded in units of 2 degrees.
 The value shall be a nonnegative value between 0 and 179.
-Multiple cores will be separated by the <RS> separator character.
+Multiple cores will be separated by the $\langle RS \rangle$ separator character.